-Jacob Wren makes literature, collaborative performances and exhibitions.
+Jacob Wren makes collaborative performances, exhibitions and literature.

 Polyamorous Love Song was a finalist for the 2013 Fence Modern Prize in Prose and one of The Globe and Mail’s 100 best books of 2014.
 Rich and Poor was a finalist for the Quebec Writers’ Federation Paragraphe Huge MacLennan Prize for Fiction and one of The Globe and Mail’s 100 best books of 2016.
 All of his books have, or will be, published in French translation by Le Quartanier.